FBW-17/nodejs-async-await/README.md

 You now have dealt with the most important asynchronous operations in JavaScript.

-Now relax and go back enjoy your synchronous world again :-)
+Now relax and enjoy your synchronous world again :-)